 - Using chemical catalysis to enhance biological conversion

-Researchers in JBEI’s Biofuels and Bioproducts Division are engineering various strains including Pseudomonas putida, fungal strains, and other bacteria to efficiently convert the sugars and aromatics derived from lignocellulosic biomass into biofuels and bioproducts.
-They are using the latest, most advanced tools of biotechnology including synthetic biology, systems biology, metabolic engineering and metabolic modeling to engineer new biochemical pathways for the production of fuel molecules and chemicals that are currently derived from petroleum.
+For this purpose, we will engineer metabolically versatile organisms, such as Pseudomonas putida, Rhodosporidium toruloides, and other microbes.
+We are using the latest, most advanced tools of biotechnology including synthetic biology, systems biology, metabolic engineering, machine learning, data science and metabolic modeling to engineer new biochemical pathways for the production of fuel molecules and chemicals that are currently derived from petroleum.
 The goal is to produce fuels and other valuable chemical products from simple, inexpensive and renewable starting materials in a sustainable manner.